 The Lara Swimming Club is part of the Barwon South West Swimming District – which encompasses swimming clubs from the Geelong area through to the South Australian border.
 There are various District events held throughout the season and Lara swimmers may be selected as members of these teams.

 At the end of each season the Club hosts two special events (you will be notified of the venue and time for these events during the season).
 These events are:

 Trophies are awarded to winners in the various categories of competitive races held throughout the season.
-Trophies for the most improved male and female Learn to Swim child are also awarded and certificates are presented to all the Learn to Swim children.
 An outline of the types of trophies awarded can be found in the article Club Points System, Trophies and Special Rules.
 Other special Club awards are also presented.

 Annual General Meeting

 Please read all parts of your Handbook carefully, so you become familiar with procedures within the Club.
 The Club’s noticeboard is located near the external doors of the Clubrooms and information is updated throughout the season, so please refer to this on a regular basis.
 The Club’s newsletter, Splash Notes, is also distributed monthly throughout the year outlining any Club news or important information.
-Other information may be sent out by group emails, so please advise Greg Andrews (firstname.lastname@example.org) of your email address.
+Other information may be sent out by group emails, so please advise the website and facebook co-ordinator of your email address.

-Please remember that if you have any questions regarding any swimming matter, such as the Learn to Swim Program or the Club’s competitive races, do not hesitate to ask any member of the Committee, who will only be too happy to assist you.
+Please remember that if you have any questions regarding any swimming matter do not hesitate to ask any member of the Committee, who will only be too happy to assist you.

 We hope you have an enjoyable season!